-Sex
+Sex and relationships

 If you choose to engage in sexual activity during Schoolies, it’s important:

-• that you have safe sex every time.
+• you have safe sex every time.

-Sexual consent can be withdrawn at any time.
-If your partner says NO, that means STOP, immediately!
+Sexual consent can be withdrawn at any time – if your partner says ’no’, that means stop immediately!

-Sexual consent is also not transferable—to a different sexual activity, different day, or different person.
+Sexual consent is also not transferable to a different sexual activity, different day or different person.

 Consent: